stackbuilders/react-native-spotlight-tour/README.md

 # react-native-spotlight-tour
 `react-native-spotlight-tour` is a simple and intuitive library for React Native (Android and iOS compatible).
-It allows you to implement a highly customizable tour feature with an awesome spotlight effect with animations at the native level.
-This library is perfect for the following:
+It allows you to implement a highly customizable tour feature with an awesome spotlight effect.
+This library handles animations at the native level and is perfect for the following:

 * Guiding users on how to use your application
 * Showing an introduction to your users